nickw1/lilt/README.md

 `lilt` also allows tutors to hide sections of the notes until particular exercises have been answered.
 This allows students to think through problems themselves and suggest their own ideas before the problem is discussed through the notes.

-With `lilt` 2, tutors now write code in Markdown with custom extensions to support exercises and hidden content.
+With `lilt` 2, tutors now write code in [Markdown](https://markdownguide.org) with custom extensions to support exercises and hidden content.
+There is now an included WYSIWYG (what-you-see-is-what-you-get) notes editor allowing tutors to write their notes via a graphical interface without necessarily knowing Markdown.

 ## What lilt is not

 First of all, a quick word on what `lilt` is not.
 It is not, and does not aim to be, a full Virtual Learning Environment (VLE).
 Students do not provide their personal details at all, providing a private and anonymous environment. `lilt` does not aim to assess students over the period of a whole module, but just aims to check their understanding of the current topic.

-It's also geared at tutors who are happy using Markdown to write their notes.
+It's also geared at tutors who are happy using Markdown to write their notes, or using a graphical editor which generates Markdown.
 It does not yet support PowerPoint slides for example and may not for some considerable time.

 ## Configuring and managing lilt